-After you print this article using Adobe Acrobat and staple the pages together, you can pass them out or hole-punch them near the staple and hang them in men's room stalls on the coat hook.
+After you print this article using Adobe Reader and staple the pages together, you can pass them out or hole-punch them near the staple and hang them in men's room stalls on the coat hook.
 For large-scale production, this article is probably best printed on a laser printer and then optionally photocopied.
 (There are lots of graphics in it and it would use a lot of ink on an inkjet printer.)
-Prints best using Acrobat 5 or higher and the "Fit to page" option available in Acrobat's Print dialog box.
+Prints best using the "Fit to page" option available in Reader's Print dialog box.
 NOTE: Photocopying, even on a new copier, may not provide good results unless it's a fancy digital copier.
 I didn't like the reduction in detail in the baby's hands and feet when I did a test run at my local Office Depot, so I just printed them myself (which was slightly cheaper anyway).

 I recently printed quite a few Mothering Magazine articles for a regional

 I printed pages 2 through 6 and three-fourths of page 1 in black and white on

 the laser printer.
 I then re-ran page 1 through the inkjet and printed only the

 baby graphic in the upper-right quarter of the page.

 The end result: A relatively cheap Mothering Magazine article with high-quality / low-cost laser text, but with the eye-catching cute baby picture in color on the front.
 If you're wondering why this may be important, print both a black-and-white-only and a color/black-and-white front page then put them down side by side and ask yourself which version you'd rather pick up.
 More recently, I have made an alternate version omitting the final two pages which are largely endnotes and websites.
 I have replaced them with a link to a website with the article and the endnotes, thus saving the cost of one page of paper and two printed pages of printing.
 I also printed on both sides of the paper, further saving paper and transportation/shipping costs.